 Little Venice in Mykonos - credits: Pawel Kazmierczak/Shutterstock.com

-Due to both islands’ popularity, there is an abundance of things to do and see on each destination.
+Due to both islands’ popularity, there is an abundance of things to do and see at each destination.
 Mykonos Town is one of the most beautiful in the Cyclades, and it is bound to captivate you from the moment you step foot in it.
-Whitewashed cobbled streets, white houses with blue-colored doors and windows make up for a fairytale scene, perfect for a relaxing and carefree walk.
+Whitewashed cobbled streets and white houses with blue-colored doors and windows make up for a fairytale scene, perfect for a relaxing and carefree walk.

-The church of Panagia Paraportiani, the City Hall and the Castle located on a hill above the port stand out in the settlement, and are some of the best and most popular sights of the island.
+The church of Panagia Paraportiani, the City Hall, and the Castle located on a hill above the port stand out in the settlement, and are some of the best and most popular sights on the island.

-The pedestrian streets of Mykonos, with the most commercial being the world-renowned street of Matogianni, are full of life while there are countless shops with branded clothes and ornate jewelry as well as busy cafes, bars, and restaurants for all hours of the day!
+The pedestrian streets you will walk on when visiting Mykonos, with the most commercial being the world-renowned street of Matogianni, are full of life while there are countless shops with branded clothes and ornate jewelry as well as busy cafes, bars, and restaurants for all hours of the day!
 Downtown, you can -and should- also visit three remarkable museums: the Archaeological Museum, the Folklore Collection of Mykonos, and the Maritime Museum of the Aegean; all captivating in their own unique way.

-Arriving in Little Venice, you can’t help but see the trademark of the island, its imposing windmills, that stands out as the ideal backdrop to your photographs.
+Arriving in the district, you can’t help but see the trademark of the island, its imposing windmills, that stand out as the ideal backdrop to your photographs.
 Other notable places you should visit on the island are the second traditional settlement of Mykonos, Ano Mera, which develops in a large area in the hinterland around the historic monastery of Panagia Tourliani, and Ftelia, where a significant Neolithic settlement and a Mycenaean tomb of the 14th-13th century lies.